sonar-xsl/Sonar-XSL-Plugin/README.md

 The Sonar-XSL-Plugin is built *via* Maven.

 Running `mvn package` will invoke  the [sonar-packaging-maven-plugin](https://github.com/SonarSource/sonar-packaging-maven-plugin) to build a SonarQube-Ready JAR file.

+**The JAR to be installed in SonarQube will be delivered at `/sonar-xsl-plugin/target/sonar-xsl-plugin-1.x.x.jar`**

 The process of installing a SonarQube plugin is documented here :
 <https://docs.sonarqube.org/latest/setup/install-plugin/>, see § *Manual Installation*